-- (2) A declaration under paragraph (1) of this regulation shall be made by the returning officer in the persence of a Justice of the Peace and when made by any other person shall be made in the presence of the returning officer or a Justice of the Peace. - (3) Every person attending the proceedings in connection with the issue of postal ballot papers shall maintain and aid in maintaining the secrecy of the voting and shall not- - (a) except for some purpose authorized by law, communicate, before the poll is closed, to any person any information obtained at those proceedings as to the official mark made on postal ballot papers; or - (b) except for some purpose authorized by law, communicate to any person at any time information obtained at those proceedings as to the number on the back of a postal ballot paper. - (4) Every person who acts in contravention of the provisions of paragraph (3) of this regulation shall be guilty of an offence and shall, on conviction after summary trial before a Magistrate, be liable to a fine not exceeding five hundred rupees or to imprisonment of either description for a term not exceeding six months. - 10.
-(1) The returning officer shall, not later than ten days after the last day of the nomination period at an election, notify each authorized agent and group leader of the time and place at which he will issue the postal ballot papers and of the number of agents he may appoint under paragraph (2) of regulation 8 to attend the said issue.
+- (2) A declaration under paragraph (1) of this regulations shall be made by the returning officer in the presence of a Justice of the Peace and when made by any other person shall be made in the presence of the returning officer or a Justice of the Peace. - (3) Every person attending the proceedings in connection with the issue of postal ballot papers shall maintain and aid in maintaining the secrecy of the voting and shall not- - (a) except for some purpose authorized by law, communicate, before the poll is closed, to any person any information obtained at those proceedings as to the official mark made on postal ballot papers; or - (b) except for some purpose authorized by law, communicate to any person at any time information obtained at those proceedings as to the number on the back of a postal ballot paper. - (4) Every person who acts in contravention of the provisions of paragraph (3) of this regulation shall be guilty of an offence and shall on conviction after summary trial before a Magistrate, be liable to fine not exceeding five hundred rupees or to imprisonment of either description for a term not exceeding six months.

-Notice of issue of postal bollot papers.
+Notice of issue of ballot papers.